seahyx/Unity-CommonUtils/README.md

 Includes `NetworkMonoBehaviour`, a useful modified version of the `MonoBehaviour` to make implementing synchronised networking features easy.

-### Content Anchor System

-A modified version of the HelloHolo Online Framework's crystal anchor. **Work-in-progress**.

 ### Content State System

 A simple content state management system for scene-like transitions and flow.
 When you don't need something complex.